chandrashahithya17/news-feed/README.md

 ---

-**Developed with ❤️ by Dhanussha Harini.S, Chandra Shahithya.V, Amirtha Chitra.M, and Mary.M**
+**Developed with ❤️ by Dhanussha Harini.S, Chandra Shahithya.V, Amirtha Chitra.M, and Mary.V
+**